hungrypc/notes/root/aws/intro/api.md

 ### Extracting Request Data with Mapping Templates

-We can learn more about this language [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html).
+Learn more about this language [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html).

 A quick example can be found if we select Method Request passthrough in 'Generate template' on our mapping template.
 This basically extracts a lot of data from the request and returns it as a mapped json response.
 It also doesn't override our integration response, we're still in API Gateway doing request and response handling, we just happened to extract a bunch of data from the request and pass it to the action.
 We can narrow this down even more.